 Franklin was inspired by the way the five nations of the Haudenosaunee made treaties with each other and with the Europeans.

-Meet the American suffragist who was too “radical” for even Susan B. Anthony and Elizabeth Cady Stanton at the Matilda Joslyn Gage Foundation Center and Museum
+Meet the American suffragist who was too “radical” for even Susan B. Anthony and Elizabeth Cady Stanton at the Matilda Joslyn Gage Foundation Center and Museum near Syracuse

-Gage was the inspiration for Dorothy in the Wizard of Oz, and was also one of the three founders of the National Women’s Suffrage Association (NWSA) with Susan B. Anthony and Elizabeth Cady Stanton, yet we never hear of Gage today.
+Gage was the inspiration for Dorothy in the Wizard of Oz, and was also one of the three founders of the National Women’s Suffrage Association (NWSA) with Susan B. Anthony and Elizabeth Cady Stanton.
+Yet we never hear of Gage today.
 Learn why at this lesser known New York State attraction.

-This zingy, incredibly interactive 50-exhibit museum is an outgrowth of the annual Lucille Ball Comedy Festival, in Ball’s hometown.
+This zingy, incredibly interactive museum is an outgrowth of the annual Lucille Ball Comedy Festival, in Ball’s hometown.
 The daffy but shrewd businesswomen, Ms. Ball, didn’t want a shrine to her alone – she preferred that her hometown be a destination for comedy as a whole.
 And, so it was.
 And it’s phenomenal.

 Learn, relax, and play music at the Chautauqua Institution